 The treasurer is the authorized custodian of the funds of the association.
-The treasurer receives and disburses all monies indicated in the budget or as authorized by the action of the association.
-Employees of the District shall not serve in the financial capacity of a booster or other parent organization.
-The term of office for the Treasurer should be limited to two (2) years.
-Because some Parent / Booster Clubs may have difficulty in filling this position, the Parent/Booster Club can vote to extend the position to a third term if evidence is provided that shows the Treasurer has fulfilled their duties, such as submitting required information to the Principal / Sponsor, the IRS, and the Texas Comptroller's Office.
+The treasurer receives and disburses all monies indicated in the budget or as authorized by action of the association.
+Employees of the District shall not serve in a financial capacity of a booster or other parent organization.
 Financial capacity includes holding positions as treasurer, fund-raising chairperson, or serving as a check signer.